chentianran/chentianran.github.io/teaching/linalg/syllabus.markdown

 Linear algebra is the fundamental language for manipulating high-dimensional data.
 It is also the gateway to higher level mathematics.
-In this semester, We will cover...
+In this semester, we will cover...

 * Theory of systems of linear equations
 * Theory of determinant